johnsusek/vuekit/tools/README.md

 Generates swift headers for AppKit classes.
 This data is used by ast-builder

-`node index.js ../data/frameworks.json ../data/headers`
+`node index.js ../../data/frameworks.json ../../data/headers`

 # ast-builder

 Parses swift headers into an ast and store is json.

-`swift run ast-builder ../data/frameworks.json ../data/headers ../data/ast`
+`swift run ast-builder ../../data/frameworks.json ../../data/headers ../../data/ast`

 # attribute-list-builder

 Parses swift headers into a list of attributes (i.e. unavailable, renamed, etc).

-This data is used by macos-metadata-builder to build the swift jsexport classes.
+This data is used by macos-metadata-builder to build the swift jsexport classes (specifically to hide unavailable or obsoleted decls).

-`node index.js ../data/frameworks.json ../data/ast ../data/attributes`
+`node index.js ../../data/frameworks.json ../../data/ast ../../data/attributes`

 # macos-metadata-generator